You are here: Home » Food & Cooking » Two ways to make chai latte at home

 Homemade Chai Latte mix

-The trick with this mix is to throw your ingredients into a food processor so they mix to a very fine, very thoroughly blended powder that will work predictably when you put it in boiled water – like an instant capuccino mix.
+The trick with this one is to throw your ingredients into a food processor.
+That way, they mix to a very fine, very thoroughly blended powder that will work predictably when you put it in boiled water – like an instant cappuccino mix.

 • 2 cups of dry milk powder